civicrm/civicrm-infra/demo.md

 ## Ad hoc rebuild of a demo site

-Useful when it has been trashed too much and you can wait up to 24 hours.
+Useful when it has been trashed too much and you cannot wait 24 hours.

 * navigate to https://test.civicrm.org/view/Sites/job/demo.civicrm.org/ and
 * choose “Build with Parameters” and check/uncheck the target sites.